michaelnisi/troubled/data/posts/2018/cloudkit.md

 Selling many device types to its customers, who often own multiple Apple devices, the company must provide a somewhat integrated user experience across macOS, iOS, watchOS, and tvOS.
 For data synchronization, this infamously hard and repetitive problem, they can impossibly rely on their developer community alone.

+#### CloudKit currently scales to hundreds of millions of users

 Apple has been treading a path for making sync easier, implementing, dog-fooding, and iterating on ways for storing and managing structured data for mobile application with [CloudKit](https://developer.apple.com/documentation/cloudkit) and [CloudKit Dashboard](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/EditingSchemesUsingCloudKitDashboard/EditingSchemesUsingCloudKitDashboard.html).
 Not trivial, of course, but manageable—pleasant even.
-If CloudKit is ready for production with apps like [iCloud Drive](https://www.apple.com/lae/icloud/icloud-drive/), [Photos](https://www.apple.com/ios/photos/), and Notes; chances are it’s ready for our puny apps.
+If CloudKit backs [iCloud Drive](https://www.apple.com/lae/icloud/icloud-drive/), [Photos](https://www.apple.com/ios/photos/), and Notes at Apple, we should consider it for our apps.

-#### CloudKit currently scales to hundreds of millions of users

 📚👓 When I’ve initially been writing this, back in February 2018, Apple just published their CloudKit paper, [CloudKit: Structured Storage for Mobile Applications](http://www.vldb.org/pvldb/vol11/p540-shraer.pdf).

 Isn’t this new [openess](https://hbr.org/2013/03/why-apple-is-going-have-to-bec) great?
 I love that the CloudKit stack employs two [Apache](http://apache.org/) projects, [Cassandra](http://cassandra.apache.org/) as storage layer and [Solr](http://lucene.apache.org/solr/) for indexing.

-Diving in—without losing sight of the forest for the trees, I hope.

 #### Local storage is your job

-[Maintaining a local cache of CloudKit Records](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/MaintainingaLocalCacheofCloudKitRecords/MaintainingaLocalCacheofCloudKitRecords.html#//apple_ref/doc/uid/TP40014987-CH12-SW1) is well documented, I won’t go into details here, but I will try to provide a conceptual overview and point out stepping stones, I found implementing sync with CloudKit.
+[Maintaining a local cache of CloudKit Records](https://developer.apple.com/library/content/documentation/DataManagement/Conceptual/CloudKitQuickStart/MaintainingaLocalCacheofCloudKitRecords/MaintainingaLocalCacheofCloudKitRecords.html#//apple_ref/doc/uid/TP40014987-CH12-SW1) is well documented.
+Skipping the details, I sketch a conceptual overview and point out stepping stones, I found implementing sync with CloudKit.

 The CloudKit framework implements an iCloud client for structured data, decoupling local and remote data structures, while providing efficient diffing between the two.
 Local storage is left to us, its users.